skrish30/hexology-demo/README.md

 By doing this, a chatbot will be created on the webpage to achieve the goals of a warm welcome, a simple user instruction, receiving the link of a video, a quick questionnaire about user interests, then storing the interest as a string and feeding   back with related information to make it a personalised summary.
 #### Watson Speech to Text
 Watson Speech to Text is a service that can easily convert audio and voice into written text for quick understanding of content.
 The service can be used by sending API requests or over a Websocket which sends audio and returns transcription results for recognition requests over a WebSocket connection.
 The prototype aims to simulate how the Hexology conference companion can analyse the live stream of the speaker delivering the talk in real-time.
-In order to do so we require a live stream of a conference which we will simulate in this case using the [throttle library](https://www.npmjs.com/package/throttle) which will limit the rate that the audio is uploaded over the Websockets connection.
-Additionally, Watson Speech to Text only works on specific audio formats such as MP3 therefore to obtain this, we will use the [ytdl-core library](https://www.npmjs.com/package/ytdl-core) as well as [fluent-ffmpeg library](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) to first download a TED talk from youtube and then convert MP4 to MP3 format.
+In order to do so, we require a live stream of a conference which we will simulate in this case using the [throttle library](https://www.npmjs.com/package/throttle) which will limit the rate that the audio is uploaded over the Websockets connection.
+Additionally, Watson Speech to Text only works on specific audio formats such as MP3, therefore to obtain this, we will use the [ytdl-core library](https://www.npmjs.com/package/ytdl-core) as well as [fluent-ffmpeg library](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) to first download a TED talk from youtube and then convert MP4 to MP3 format.

 #### Watson Discovery